laurencelundblade/t_cose/README.md

 is created and used and so there is a duplicate of UsefulBuf.
 The two are identical.
 They just have different names.

 ## Limitations

-* The payload input and output and the signed structure input and output must be in contiguous memory.
+* Most inputs and outputs must be in a continguous buffer.
+One exception to this is that CBOR payloads being signed can be constructed piecemeal into the output buffer and signed without using a separate buffer.
 * Doesn't handle COSE string algorithm IDs.
 Only COSE integer algorithm IDs are handled.
 Thus far no string algorithm IDs have been assigned by IANA.
 * No way to add custom headers when creating signed messages or process them during verification.
 * Only ECDSA is supported so far (facilities are available to add others).
 * Does not handle CBOR indefinite length strings (indefinite length maps and arrays are handled).
 * Counter signatures are not supported.

 ## Credit